e-scooter-2077/documentation/architecture-design/architectural-map.md

 The physical actuation of control policies is demanded to the **Scooter Control** function, which receives asynchronous commands from other components in order for them to be propagated to the physical devices via the IoT Hub.
 This commands, among others, include the operations to _lock_/_unlock_ scooters, for example when a customer rents one.

 The IoT Hub can also be configured to emit events whenever a telemetry is sent or whenever a reported property changes.
-This feature has been used to integrate it with the rest of the ecosystem.
+This feature has been exploited to integrate it with the rest of the ecosystem.
 In particular, the cloud service emits events when properties like _locked_ or _standby_ change.
-In order to have a simpler interface for reported properties updates to the rest of the system, the **Scooter Monitor** function has been developed to translate them into events tailored for the e-scooter domain.
+In order to have a simpler interface for reported properties updates, the **Scooter Monitor** function has been put in between the Hub and the rest of the system, to translate them into events tailored for the e-scooter domain.

 ## User subdomain
 ```plantuml